-Only useful with model option use_dll.
-Don't recompile the MEX files when running again the same model file and the lists of variables and the equations haven't changed.
+Don't rewrite the output files otherwise written to the disk by the preprocessor when re-running the same model file while the lists of variables and the equations haven't changed.
+Note that the whole model still needs to be preprocessed.
+This option is most useful with model option use_dll, because the time-consuming compilation of the MEX files will be skipped.
 We use a 32 bit checksum, stored in <model filename>/checksum.
 There is a very small probability that the preprocessor misses a change in the model.
 In case of doubt, re-run without the fast option.